-Project Title: Feeding Medieval Carrickfergus- A Multi-proxy Study of Livestock Husbandry in a Frontier Town Project Summary: The project will follow a multi-proxy approach that combines historical mapping, landscape survey, use of historical sources, zooarchaeology and multi-isotope analysis to provide a more nuanced understanding of the human-animal interactions that enabled the English town at Carrickfergus to operate within its Gaelic landscape.
-The information will provide valuable new socio-economic data on livestock husbandry in Carrickfergus and its hinterlands as well as explore the nature of interactions between the townsfolk and its Gaelic neighbours that can then be used in the visitor information experiences HED are intending to develop in conjunction with Mid and East Antrim Borough Council.
-Institution: Queen's University Belfast Partner Organisation: Historic Environment Division (HED), Depatment for Communities NI (DfC) Primary AHRC Subject Area: Archaeology Creative Practice Component: None
+Project Title: Feeding Medieval Carrickfergus - A Multi-proxy Study of Livestock Husbandry in a Frontier Town Project Summary: The aim of the project is to apply a multi-proxy approach that combines zooarchaeological and multi-isotope analytical techniques with landscape survey and data derived from historical maps and sources, to provide a more nuanced understanding of the human-animal interactions that enabled the English town at Carrickfergus to operate within its Gaelic landscape.
+The information will provide valuable new socio-economic data on livestock husbandry in Carrickfergus and its hinterlands as well as explore the nature of interactions between the townsfolk and its Gaelic neighbours.
+Institution: Queen's University Belfast Partner Organisation: Historic Environment Division (HED), Department for Communities NI (DfC) Primary AHRC Subject Area: Archaeology

-For further information and to submit an expression of interest, please contact: Lead Supervisor: Prof. Eileen Murphy Email: eileen.murphy@qub.ac.uk EXPRESSIONS OF INT TEREST MUST BE RECEIVED NO I DEADLINE Monday 6 th January 2020
+For further information and to submit an expression of interest, please contact: Lead Supervisor: Professor Eileen Murphy Email: Eileen.murphy@qub.ac.uk EXPRESSIONS O OF INTEREST MUST BE RECEIVE Monday 6 th January 2020